Chia-Network/chia-docs/docs/03consensus/signage_points_and_infustion_points.md

 <figure>
 <img src="/img/signage_points.png" alt="drawing"/>
 <figcaption>
 Figure 5: timelords create proofs for both the signage point and the infusion point.
 But they only infuse (change the VDF classgroup)  for the latter.
-Squared symbolize infusions, where a new VDF is started.
-Sp_iterval_iterrs = 3.125M.
-UPDATE TO 64 SP
+Squares symbolize infusions, where a new VDF is started.
 </figcaption>
 </figure>